-- Provide support to the student to enable them to access information, advisory, and assistance services including referring them to the Integrity Unit or Workplace Relations - Refer to the University's Safer Campus Community website for details of the internal and external services available - Report the matter to their Head of School/Branch as soon as practicable.
+- Provide support to the student to enable them to access information, advisory, and assistance services including referring them to the Integrity Unit or Human Resources Advisor (HRA) - Refer to the University's Safer Campus Community website for details of the internal and external services available - Report the matter to their Head of School/Branch as soon as practicable.

-A Head of School/Branch who receives an allegation of unwanted or inappropriate behaviour by a staff member or titleholder toward a student must report it to their Human Resources Advisor (HRA) and notify the University Early Intervention Group (EIG).
+A Head of School/Branch who receives an allegation of unwanted or inappropriate behaviour by a staff member or titleholder toward a student must report it to the Integrity Unit or their Human Resources Advisor (HRA) and notify the University Early Intervention Group (EIG).